AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 In this same tab you can refresh your license status, renew your license or reset the license key using the corresponding buttons.

-<a id="13"></a>
+<a id="support"></a>
 ### Support

-Another "must-have" option that seems so evident but often gets overlooked would be the Support tool.
 Click on the gear in the upper right corner, select "Support", and you will be able to send a Bug Report, Feature request, or any other type of message to our Technical Support team.
 Be sure to add your real actual email though, because without it the message won't be sent.

 <img src="https://cdn.adguard.com/public/Adguard/kb/en/Mac-indepth/12-support.png" />